tgeorgy/tgeorgy.github.io/_posts/2024-11-16-light-intro.markdown

 ![Car head light](/assets/light-intro/carheadlight.png)

-They are designed to focus light on the lane ahead and avoid blinding incoming traffic.
+They are designed to focus light on the lane ahead and avoid blinding oncoming traffic.
 The pattern is very specific and predefined.
 This is achieved by optimizing lenses and reflectors.

 We could do the same for greenhouses, except for lenses and now would also need to figure out configurable reflector design and a way to find right parameters.
 Both of them are easily within reach - the first one is solved with mechanical design and the second one is math and optimization.